Governance

 The directors bring a range of skills, experience and knowledge to the NCTJ and represent the different stakeholders involved in the charity’s work.
 To be effective, the NCTJ aims to attract a range of people with a mix of skills.
 The board is diverse, with people who have a real understanding of the needs of professional journalists and others with good financial, business and management experience.

 New directors are recommended and appointed by the existing directors.
-The chairman and chief executive are responsible for the induction and training of new trustees.
+The chair and chief executive are responsible for the induction and training of new trustees.
 The number of directors is not subject to any maximum but is not less than three.
 To help achieve good governance, a director’s term of office is for a maximum of a nine-year term, however this can be extended if it is in the interest of the charity.

 Trustees